vinc/moros/doc/syscalls.md

 occurred.
 In the high-level API, this will be typically converted to an `Option` or a `Result` type.

-At the lowest level a syscall follows the System V ABI convention with its number set in the `RAX` register, and its arguments in the `RDI`, `RSI`, `RDX`, and `R8` registers.
-The `RAX` register is reused for the return value.
+At the lowest level on x86-64 a syscall follows the System V AMD64 ABI convention with its number set in the `rax` register, and its arguments in the `rdi`, `rsi`, `rdx`, and `rcx` registers.
+The `rax` register is reused for the return value.

+On x86-32 a syscall follows the Linux i386 convention (except `esi` reserved by LLVM) with its number set in the `eax` register, and its arguments in the `ebx`, `ecx`, `edx`, and `edi` registers.
+The `eax` register is also reused for the return value.

-Hello world example in assembly using the `WRITE` and `EXIT` syscalls:
+Hello world example in assembly using the `WRITE` and `EXIT` syscalls on x86-64:

 ```nasm
 [bits 64]